-5.1.3 Replacing the Glass Gasket and/or the Glass
+5.1.4 Replacing the Glass Gasket and/or the Glass

 It is a good idea to replace the glass gasket when the door gasket is replaced.
 The gasket is flat, adhesive-backed, woven fibreglass.
-Remove the 7 screws (A) glass retainers (B) and (C).
-Lift out the glass (D) from the door frame (E) and pull off the old gasket.
+Remove the glass retaining screws (A), the clips (B) and the metal frame (C).
+Lift out the glass (D) and pull off the old gasket.
 This is a good time to clean the glass thoroughly.

 The gasket must be centred on the edge of the glass.
 To do this easily, peel back a section of the paper covering the adhesive and place the gasket on a table with the adhesive side up.
 Stick the end of the gasket to the middle of one edge, then press the edge of the glass down onto the gasket, taking care that it is perfectly centred on the gasket.
 Peel off more of the backing and rotate the glass and press the next section onto the gasket.
 Do not stretch the gasket as you place it.
 Continue until you get to the start and trim the gasket to length.
 Now pinch the gasket to the glass in a U shape, all around the glass.
-Reinstall the glass, being careful to centre the glass in the door.
+Reinstall the glass, being careful to centre the glass carefully in the door.
 Do not over-tighten the screws.
-Note that the two main HEI240 Wood Insert Fireplace Installation and Operation Manual causes of broken door glass are uneven placement in the door and over-tightening of retaining screws.
+Note that the two main causes of broken door glass are uneven placement in the door and over-tightening of retaining screws.